robmathers/rogersusage/README.md

  - [mechanize][].
 Install via `easy_install mechanize`, or download it yourself [here][mechanize dl].
  - [BeautifulSoup][] for HTML parsing. `easy_install BeautifulSoup`, or download from [the project site][soup dl].
  - A login for the [My Rogers][] site, used for managing your Rogers account.
+ - *Optional:* the [keyring][] library.
+If installed, the keyring will be used to securely store passwords.
+The storage mechanism depends on what OS you're running—on Mac OS X, it uses the system Keychain; read the keyring lib documentation for full details.

 ## Usage
 ### Running the script
 Open a command prompt, and run `python rogersusage.py`.
 Provide the full paths to the python executable and the script as necessary.

 ### Configuration
-The script needs the My Rogers login ID (typically an email address) and password, which can be provided in one of three ways:

-1. Command line parameters. `-l USERNAME` (or `--login=USERNAME`) and `-p PASSWORD` (or `--password=PASSWORD`).
-These will override any login details provided in the script file.
+The script will prompt for a My Rogers login ID (typically an email address) and password.
+You can also provide one with the command line parameters: `-l USERNAME` (or `--login=USERNAME`) and `-p PASSWORD` (or `--password=PASSWORD`).
+These will supersede any stored login details.
-2. In the script file.
-Open `rogersusage.py` in a text editor, and look for the lines with the login details:

-        username = ''
-        password = ''

-    Enter your user name and password between the quotes, then save the file.
-3. Interactively.
-If the script is not provided login details, it will prompt for them when run.
+ Upon a successful login, the script stores the login ID for later use.
+If the keyring library is installed, it will also securely store your password.

 ### Options
  - `-h`, `--help`
     - Print a help message with a description of the options